 Under the provisions of the USC Retirement Savings Program and the Keck Medicine of USC 401(k) Retirement Plan, you may apply for a hardship distribution from your retirement program or plan because of one of the following documented immediate financial needs:

-• Post-Secondary Education – Tuition, room & board and book costs for the next 12 months of post-secondary education for the employee or the employee’s spouse, children, dependents or beneficiary (documentation needed: fee bill showing applied scholarships, financial aid and other payments)
+- Post-Secondary Education – Tuition, room and board, and book costs for the next 12 months of post-secondary education for the employee or the employee’s spouse, children, dependents, or beneficiary (documentation needed: fee bill showing applied scholarships, financial aid, and other payments)

 Notarized spousal consent is required for distributions from the USC Retirement Savings Program.